 - Wash rice and mung bean (if using) and drain, add to the pressure cooker.

 - Scrub fish bones with salt and rinse under cold water.
 Add to the pressure cooker.

 - Peel and slice ginger into thin slices.
 Peel and cut shallot in half.
 Place in the pressure cooker.
-Add water, 1 teaspoon salt, 1 tablespoon fish sauce to the pressure cooker too.
-Cook on high pressure for 20 minutes (select Porridge mode if using Instant Pot).
+Add water and 1 teaspoon salt to the pressure cooker too.
+Cook on high pressure for 12 minutes (you can also select Porridge mode if using Instant Pot).

 - While the congee is cooked in the pressure cooker, slice fish fillet on the diagonal into 1/2 in thick pieces.
 Season with a pinch of salt and pepper, set aside.